The Chattri memorial

 Immediately to the south of the Chattri is Chattri Down Site of Nature Conservation Importance (SNCI), most of which is open access land.
 Chattri Down supports a species-rich chalk grassland habitat and is in the South Downs National Park.

-There is free parking available in Old London Road, Patcham.
+Free parking is available in Old London Road, Patcham.

 Features of the site